Learn / Guides / Net Promoter Score® guide

 In the Net Promoter system, average scores vary greatly between industries:

-Another 2018, US-based study by Satmetrix found NPS averages ranging between -1 (Internet service providers) and 65 (department/
+Another 2018, US-based study by the Temkin group found NPS averages ranging between -1 (Internet service providers) and 65 (department/specialty stores).

-Given the available -100 to +100 range, any score above 0 read as ‘good’ because it indicates that a business has more promoters than detractors.
+Given the available -100 to +100 range, any score above 0 reads as ‘good’ because it indicates that a business has more promoters than detractors.

 Top-notch companies generally have an NPS of 70 and above, but if you’re thinking this is the domain of big, global companies only, think again: in 2018, Netflix had an NPS of 64, PayPal scored 63, Amazon 54, Google 53, and Apple 49.

-A perfect score of 100 indicates that every survey respondent would recommend a company to someone else—a score that, apparently, nobody has ever achieved.
+A perfect score of 100 indicates that every survey respondent would recommend a company to someone else—a score that nobody has ever achieved.

 This said, even if the bar is set low, a negative NPS is a sign that a business has some serious work to do to improve the situation, reduce the number of unhappy customers, and generate more promoters.

-If you are interested in calculating and tracking NPS for your business, the first step is to run an NPS survey to collect your customers’ feedback.
-You can choose between two main ways of doing it, depending on whether you want to ask in-the-moment feedback or collect it sometime after a customer has had an experience with your company.
+If you are interested in calculating and tracking NPS for your business, the first step is to run an NPS survey to collect customer feedback.
+You can choose between two main ways of doing it, depending on whether you want to ask in-the-moment feedback or collect it sometime after a customer has had any experience with your company

 On-page/website pop-up surveys let you capture your customers’ feedback while they are still on your website.
 You can set up the NPS survey so it appears on your main conversion pages (for example, the thank you page people see after completing a purchase), or trigger an exit survey right before people leave the website.

-To run this survey, you’d start by asking the standard NPS question: “On a scale of 1 to 10, how likely are you to recommend [company] to a friend?”.
-For maximum value, you should always follow it up with one or two separate questions:
+To run this survey, you’d start by asking the standard NPS question: “On a scale of 0 to 10, how likely are you to recommend [company] to a friend/colleague?”.
+For maximum value, you should always follow it up with one or two additional questions: